-Where the Chairman of the Board of Directors would discharge executive duties, the assessment of their performance shall be led by the Lead Independent Director, especially authorized to do so pursuant to the provisions of Section 10.2 below.
+Where the Chair of the board of directors would discharge executive duties, the assessment of their performance shall be led by the Lead Independent Director (LID), especially authorised to do so pursuant to the provisions of section 10.2 below.

-To proceed to such evaluation, the Board of Directors may rely on the support of external advisors and on such internal resources which it may, from time to time, deem fit.
-Notwithstanding the foregoing, the Board of Directors shall be assisted every three years, by an external advisor, once the Nomination Committee has established their independence, to proceed to such evaluation.
+To proceed to such evaluation, the board of directors may rely on the support of external advisors and on such internal resources which it may, from time to time, deem fit.
+Notwithstanding the foregoing, the board of directors shall be assisted every three years, by an external advisor, once the Nomination Committee has established their independence, to proceed to such evaluation.
 Upon evaluating the independence of the external advisor, the relations that such advisor, or any company within its Group, may have with the Company or with the Group shall be considered.
 Such relations shall be detailed, as the case may be, in the Annual Corporate Governance Report.

-The Board of Directors shall carry out an annual evaluation of its proceedings and of that of its committees and it will propose an action plan to correct the shortcomings revealed.
-The result of the evaluation shall be recorded in the minute of the meeting of the Board of Directors or attached thereto as an annex.
+The board of directors shall carry out an annual evaluation of its proceedings and of that of its committees and it will propose an action plan to correct the shortcomings revealed.
+The result of the evaluation shall be recorded in the minute of the meeting of the board of directors or attached thereto as an annex.